Atri-Labs/framework-docs/docs/highlights.md

 # Gotchas

-1. It only works in Unix based systems currently.
-It won't work in Windows.
+1. This version has been tested in Chrome 100+ versions.
+It might not work in Firefox etc.

 # Create an Atri app